vdbe/net-arch/docs/basic-switch-operation.md

 CDP (Cisco Discovery Protocol) is a layer 2 Cisco proprietary protocol used to 1 other Cisco devices that are connected and auto-configure their connection.

-An attach can listen to CDP message to gather device models, versions and so on.
+An attacker can listen to CDP message to gather device models, versions and so on.
 Disable CDP when its not needed anymore.

 ### Telnet vulnerabilities